Analyticity and hp discontinuous Galerkin approximation of nonlinear Schr\"odinger eigenproblems

-In particular, we focus on the computation of the \emph{lowest eigenvalue} and of its associated eigenvector, corresponding, from a physical point of view, to the ground state of the system.
-The domain is given by the $d$-dimensional cube of unitary edge $(-1/2, 1/2)^d$. \begin{remark} We consider different boundary conditions with respect to the setting of Sections \ref{chap:nonlinear-regularity} and \ref{sec:exp-convergence}, i.e., we consider here homogeneous Dirichlet boundary conditions instead of periodic ones.
-The theoretical analysis of this case is more complex, due to the fact that the ground state is not bounded from below, but the behavior of the method with these boundary condition is of computational interest, since homogeneous Dirichlet boundary conditions can be used to approximate physical systems in the whole space $\mathbb{R}^d$.
-Our numerical results indicate that the theoretical behavior shown for the periodic case extends to that of homogeneous Dirichlet boundary conditions. \end{remark}
+In particular, we focus on the computation of the \emph{lowest eigenvalue} and of its associated eigenvector, corresponding, from a physical point of view, to the ground state of the system. \begin{remark} We consider different boundary conditions with respect to the setting of Sections \ref{chap:nonlinear-regularity} and \ref{sec:exp-convergence}, i.e., we consider here homogeneous Dirichlet boundary conditions instead of periodic ones.
+The theoretical analysis of this case is more complex, due to the fact that the ground state is not bounded from below and to the emergence of point and edge singularities in the solutions, but the behavior of the method with these boundary conditions is of computational interest.
+Indeed, models in quantum chemistry are normally posed in the whole space \cite{Szabo2012}, and homogeneous Dirichlet boundary conditions can be used to approximate physical systems in the whole space $\mathbb{R}^d$, due to the often observed exponential decay of the wave functions, see, e.g., Ref.~\refcite{Lewin2004} for multiconfiguration equations.

+Our numerical results indicate that the exponential convergence shown for the periodic case can also be observed in this numerical experiment with homogeneous Dirichlet boundary conditions.
+In the settings and for the levels of refinement considered, the corner (end edge, for $d=3$) singularities do not seem to affect the exponential convergence of the solution. \end{remark}

 We take potentials of the form $V(x) = -r^{-\alpha}$, for $\alpha = -1/2, -1, -3/2$.
 We use a SIP method, and solve the nonlinearity by fixed point iterations.
 The stopping criterion on the nonlinear iterations is residual based, i.e., we stop iterating when